stylekit/stylekit.github.io/_posts/2017-01-12-swift-3-migration.md

-Migration insights <!--more--> After migrating 30.000 lines swift 2.2 into swift 3.0 code.
+After manually migrating 30.000 lines swift 2.2 into swift 3.0 code. <!--more--> Here are some insights:

 ## Range:
 Range in swift 3 has been totally re-designed. 🙈
 We now have 2 Main Range types: Range and CountableRange.
 Apples motivation for seperating these types was:
 1. Make a light-weight range type that only holds 2 Ints (start and end)
 2. Make a heavy-weight range type that holds a copy of the original Collection type (aka Array)

 **Important:** If you want to create extensions for Range you now have to make extensions for: Both types as they don't inherit a common protocol

 **Important:** Previously the generic item type for ranges was Element in swift 3 this is called Bound

 ## For-loop: